aahn84/paperplane-backend/README.md

 Paperplane is a mobile-first web app that allows users to track and receive SMS notifications for upcoming flights.
 Users can create an account, add custom trips, and assign flights to individual trips.

+Planned and built by Angela Ahn in 2 weeks.

 ### Live URL: https://paperplane.surge.sh/
 #### Frontend GitHub: https://github.com/aahn84/paperplane-frontend